apavlovics/lobby-api/README.md

 # Lobby API

 This sample application exposes a server for a JSON-based lobby API over WebSocket.
+Think of lobby as a gateway to dynamically updating entities called tables.
+Lobby API users can subscribe to receive a snapshot of all existing tables and then get notified once Lobby API admins add, update or remove tables.

 There are two implementations available: Akka-based one (see `akka` module) and Cats-based one (see `cats` module).
-Both implementations adhere to the same protocol, so from a consumer point of view they are equal.
+Both implementations adhere to the same protocol, so from a client point of view they are equal.

 ## System Requirements